Determining Fault in Left-Turn Car Accident and What Makes It So Dangerous

 Government engineers are working on a solution for the dreaded and often deadly left turn called a diverging diamond (watch this short video if you are interested in how this works), but only about half a dozen of them have been built so far, so this is not the answer to all of our problems (at least, not yet).

-So, now that I have established the dangers of left turns, you may be wondering who would be held at fault in a left-turn accident.
+So, now that I have established what makes a left turn across traffic so dangerous, you may be wondering who would be held at fault in a left-turn accident.
 Most of the time, it would be the person making the actual turn.
 After all, he or she is responsible for finding an appropriate time to cross in front of the oncoming traffic.
 The oncoming traffic has the right of way.

 However, in some cases, the oncoming driver could be at fault, for instance, if he or she ran a red light or stop sign.